 Menil Campus Upgrades – The Menil Collection

-To better serve visitors to the expanded campus, LAN performed a parking study which was used in the application for a special parking district – the second of its kind approved by the City of Houston.
-The parking district helps preserve the neighborhood feel of the area by reducing the required number of parking lots and encouraging pedestrian traffic throughout the campus.
+To better serve visitors to the expanded campus, LAN performed a parking study which was used to apply for a special parking district – the second of its kind approved by the City of Houston.
+The parking district promotes walkability throughout the campus by reducing the required number of parking lots.

 At a glance